Sir Charles Gairdner Hospital Emergency Department Redevelopment

 - Access to the Green Lifts will be closed to patients/visitors.

-- Visitors and patients will be directed to the Blue Lifts.
+- Visitors and patients will be directed to the Blue Lifts via the Main Entrance and Admissions.

-- Patients and visitors with mobility challenges, or who are visiting the Wound Management Clinic on level 6, ICU or Cardiovascular Medicine on level 4, Breast Screen on level 1 or Occupational Therapy and Podiatry Departments on the lower ground can utilise the Gold Lifts.
+- Patients and visitors who are visiting the Wound Management Clinic on level 6, ICU or Cardiovascular Medicine on level 4, Breast Screen on level 1 or Occupational Therapy and Podiatry Departments on the lower ground must utilise the Gold Lifts.

 A map to access the lift is provided below.